craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | ... of Cure Disease         | Cast *lesser restoration*                                                                                                                                                            |               |                   |

 #### of Healing
-A thin, deep red, decarbonated potion commonly used by adventurers or field medics to sustain a combatant over a long period of time.
+A thin, deep red, decarbonated potion commonly used by adventurers or field medics to sustain a combatant over multiple battles.

+After digestion, once per minute, you regain (G * (1d4+1)) Hit Points.

+**Ingredients**;
+- 32 ounces (9.60sp)
+- 8 ounces Aloe Vera (101.20sp)
+- 4 carat Jade (40.00sp)
+	-

 #### of Vitality
 #### of Rejuvenation